Rade333/lagoon-website/content/features/problems-v2/index.md

 #subtitle = ""
 title_align = "left"

-summary = """Problems generated from the new fact sources (SBOMS, scans etc)."""
+summary = """Problems can now be generated from the new fact sources - covering SBOM analysis, fact gathering tools, and audit packages."""

 [sidebar]
   align = "right"

 +++
-Problems generated from the new fact sources (SBOMS, scans etc).
+Problems can now be generated from the new fact sources - covering SBOM analysis, fact gathering tools, and audit packages.